Curriculum After the First Year

 Students are required to take Ethics during either the second or third year.
 Ethics covers the ABA Rules of Professional Responsibility, the New Mexico Rules of Professional Responsibility and the similarities and differences between them.
 The class also studies the Code of Judicial Conduct and major cases that discuss important ethical issues.

 Students are required to take Clinic.

 Through their second- and third-year elective courses, students explore myriad substantive legal subjects in small-class settings.
 Classes are arranged topically to assist students in developing expertise in particular areas of law.

 The upper-class curriculum is arranged by families, which are designed to group courses into concentrations.
 Many courses are in more than one family.
-The families are not intended to replace faculty advisement; rather, they are a tool for the faculty adviser and student to use in planning the student's upper-class program of studies.

 Certificate programs are offered for students seeking a higher level of specialization in Indian Law or Natural Resources Law.
 Students who complete specific requirements are awarded certificates in these two areas of expertise.